pararaum/c64playground/tools/prepender64/README.md

  Mode: do not spread
   outputs the message 'do not spread' and then run the original
       --donotspread     do not spread message-mode

+ Mode: scrambler16
+  scramble the code with a 16-bit LFSR
+      --scrambler       scramble the code with a 16-bit LFSR
 ```

 Prepend a debug version of a program with a stub which shows the text